candoumbe/DataFilters/.github/ISSUE_TEMPLATE/task_request.md

 ---
-name: Feature request
+name: Task request
-about: Something that needs to be done
+about: Something that needs to be done / worked on
 title: "[TASK] 💪🏾"
-labels: 'task :muscle:'
+labels: 'task 💪🏾'
 assignees: candoumbe

 ---